basnijholt/unidep/README.md

 ```

 ### Explanation

-- Dependencies listed as simple strings (e.g., `- numpy`) are assumed to be Conda packages.
+- Dependencies listed as simple strings (e.g., `- numpy`) are assumed to be similarly named Conda and pip packages.
 - If a package is available through both Conda and Pip but with different names, you can specify both using the `conda: <conda_package>` and `pip: <pip_package>` format.
 - Packages only available through Pip should be listed with the `pip:` prefix.
+- Packages only available through Conda should be listed with the `conda:` prefix.

 `conda_join` will combine these dependencies into a single `environment.yaml` file, structured as follows: